 Accuracy

 The accuracy of the scope is surprisingly admirable.
-They are not lying when they said it has all the award-winning red-dot features in it.
-It works almost similar to a powered crossbow scope has windage and elevation knobs.
+They are not lying when they say it has all the award-winning red-dot features in it.
+It works almost similar to a powered crossbow scope and has windage and elevation knobs.

-You need to dial in the elevation to get accurate 25, 35, and 50 yards distant target.
+You need to dial in the elevation to get an accurate 25, 35, and 50-yard distant target.

 Pros